ec-jrc/datacite-to-dcat-ap/documentation/Mappings.md

 <p>In DataCite+DCAT-AP, all these identifiers are mapped to URIs, by concatenating the identifier in the DataCite record with a URI prefix defined for each identifier type / scheme.
 Whenever possible, dereferenceable HTTP URIs/URLs are used; otherwise, URNs.</p>
 <p>This mapping is based on the name of the identifier type / scheme.</p>
 <p>Notably, DataCite provides a <a href="https://schema.datacite.org/meta/kernel-4.0/include/datacite-relatedIdentifierType-v4.xsd">code list</a> for the types / schemes of identifiers used to denote resource, but no code list is defined in DataCite for types / schemes of identifiers used to denote resource creators / contributors (the specification uses, as an example, "ORCID" and "ISNI").</p>
-<p>DataCite does not specify a code list for scheme URIs.
+<p>However, DataCite does not specify a code list for scheme URIs.
 So, the mapping between the identifier type / scheme implemented in DataCite+DCAT-AP is based on the relevant registries and examples in the DataCite metadata schema specification.
 No URI prefix is of course used if the identifier is already a URI (as URLs and URNs).</p>
 <p>The following table shows, for each identifier type / scheme, which is the URI prefix used in DataCite+DCAT-AP, along with examples of the results of such mappings.
 As mentioned above, all the identifier types / schemes in the table are defined as a code list in the DataCite metadata schema, with the exception of ORCID and ISNI (marked in italic).</p>

 <table>